-Growing up around the construction trade, I connected with tools and materials at an early age.
-Exposure to jobsites in my youth helped shape my interest in architecture and the ever-evolving organism of the built environment.
-These early experiences continue to inform my work and contribute to my own sense of place and identity.
+I grew up around the construction trade and have always connected with materials.
+Being on jobsites in my youth helped shape my interest in architecture and the organism of the built environment.
+These early experiences continue to inform my process and contribute to my own sense of place and identity.